-central square containing $4^2$ cells and a surrounding annulus (see figure on this page).
+central square containing 4^2 cells and a surrounding annulus (see figure on this page).
 The annulus may be divided into four closed circuits, each containing 12 cells: these are marked respectively with the letters a, b, c, d.
 The central square may be divided similarly into four closed circuits, each containing 4 cells, denoted by the letters A, B, C, D. We can connect these routes as follows.
 If we are moving outwards from the central square to the annulus we can go from a cell A either to b or to c or to d (but not to a) and similarly for the other letters.
-If we are moving inwards from the annulus to the central square we must go from a to D, or d to A, or b to C, or c to B, as the case may be.
-Thus if the initial cell is on a, we might take either of the cycles a D b C d A c B, or a D c B d A b C. By following these rules we always can connect the routes into one path, but in general it will not be re-entrant.
-It is convenient to take the cells in each circuit in one and the same direction, but a circuit in the outer annulus must not end in a corner cell, and to avoid this we may have to alter the direction in which a circuit is taken.
+If we are moving inwards from the annulus to the central square we must go from a to b, or b to b, or b to b, or b to b, as the case may be.
+Thus if the initial cell is on a, we might take either of the cycles